-For contributions made on or after 1 July 2017, this restriction has been removed.
-This means that all individuals under 75 (including people aged 65 to 74 years who meet the work test) will be eligible to claim a deduction for personal super contributions made to an eligible super fund.
-This means you can make a post-tax contribution into your super account and claim a deduction for it.
-The contribution will be classified as a pre-tax contribution which will count towards your pre-tax contribution limit.
+Individuals under 75 (including people aged 65 to 74 years who meet the work test or work test exemption) are eligible to claim a deduction for personal super contributions made to an eligible super fund.
+Amounts you claim as a tax deduction are classified as pre-tax contributions which count towards your pre-tax (concessional) contribution limit.

 How to claim a deduction

 If you wish to make a personal contribution and claim a deduction at the same time, use the Member & Spouse Contribution form.
 You can use this form to notify us that you intend to claim a tax deduction for this contribution.

 Use the Notice of Intent to Claim a Tax Deduction form if you make a post-tax contribution via BPay or through your employer and wish to claim a tax deduction.
 You can use this form for multiple voluntary contributions and claim a tax deduction for all of your contributions for the financial year.